 Introduction

-Waugh Infrastructure Management (WIML) has developed a resource to evaluate Asset Management Plans in comparison to the appropriate key asset management principles as detailed in the 2015 International Infrastructure Management Manual (IIMM) and Local Government Act (LGA) for the District or City.
+Waugh Infrastructure Management (WIML) has developed a resource to evaluate Asset Management Plans against the appropriate key asset management principles as detailed in the 2015 International Infrastructure Management Manual (IIMM) and the Local Government Act (LGA) for the District or City.

 What do you get out of this?